Fights, Gunfire, And Frequent Police Calls At Kick-Off's Bar & Grill Fuel Markham Mayor's Call For Midnight Closing Time For All Bars There

 But another person – this one a guy – showed off his weapon inside the bar that same night.

-Terry: “How do you respond when the mayor is saying weapons were inside, and you guys didn’t do enough?”READ MORE: Blaze At Bartlett Warehouse Burns Through Day And Late Into Night
+Terry: “How do you respond when the mayor is saying weapons were inside, and you guys didn’t do enough?”READ MORE: Chicago First Alert Weather: Light Snow Tonight, Blast Of Cold Air Saturday

 Gill: “I would say that’s wrong.
 We did the best we could, because we called the police.”